Grimm-s-Alchemy-Chamber/commit-and-contribute/content/posts/2025-10-10-using-ai-for-smart-financial-management.md

 ---
 title: "Using AI for Smart Financial Management with LangChain and Vector Databases"
-description: "Learn how to build an AI-powered financial assistant that actually understands your spending patterns using LangChain, vector databases, and large language mo from architecture to production deployment." tags:["AI", "Finanace", "LangChain", "VectorDB", "Engineering"]
+description: "Learn how to build an AI-powered financial assistant that actually understands your spending patterns using LangChain, vector databases, and large language mo from architecture to production deployment."
+tags: ["AI", "Finance", "LangChain", "VectorDB", "Engineering"]
 author:
   name: "afnan006"
 date: "2025-10-10"